Call for papers – Invitation to authors

-- Annalen der Physik will publish Review/Feature Articles or Original Papers by invited speakers.
-Rapid Research Letters with urgent, significant and novel results may also be submitted by all oral presenters.
+- Annalen der Physik will publish Reviews or Research Articles by invited speakers.
+Manuscripts with urgent, particularly significant and novel results may also be submitted by all oral presenters.

-- pss (b) will host a special issue with Original Papers contributed by oral and poster presenters
+- pss (b) will host a special issue with Research Articles contributed by oral and poster presenters

-Annalen der Physik (www.ann-phys.org, Impact Factor 2019: 3.276, increased by 28% from 2018) is an international, English-language, general physics journal with an outstanding tradition of excellence – the oldest active physics publication originally launched in 1799.
+Annalen der Physik (www.ann-phys.org, Impact Factor 2021: 2.987, JCI Q1 journal) is an international, English-language, general physics journal with an outstanding tradition of excellence – the oldest active physics publication originally launched in 1799, now approaching its 225th anniversary.
 This is evidenced through famous works by Albert Einstein, Max Planck and other well-known physicists.
 Since 2012 AdP appears completely refreshed and renewed.
 Today, Nobel Laureates and other eminent researchers, among them Isamu Akasaki, Hiroshi Amano, François Englert, Francisco Guinea, Theodor Hänsch, Serge Haroche, Stefan Hell, Peter W. Higgs, Takaaki Kajita, Pierre Meystre, Shuji Nakamura, Thomas Seyller, Kip S. Thorne, and David Wineland publish with us.
 It is the right forum to present your work to a broad readership interested in applied and fundamental physics.

 We look forward to receiving your contributions!

 Igor Aharonovich and Stefan Hildebrandt